Customer Service Lines Open Mon-Fri 9am-6pm

 Can I save up all my claims until the end of my policy and claim all at once?

 No. You must report any damage as soon as you see it.
-The reason for this is that any exposed metal surface my see water ingress.
+This is because any exposed metal surface may see water ingress.
 This can further damage the alloy and make any repair impossible.
-We ask that you contact the claims team as soon as you can, no more than 30 days from the incident that caused the damage.
-If the damage is reported outside this timescale we cannot guarantee a claim can be processed.
+We ask that you contact the claims team as soon as you can, up to 30 days from the incident that caused the damage.
+If the damage is reported outside this timescale, we cannot guarantee a claim can be processed.

 Do claims carry over if I do not make 4 in a year?

-No. The maximum number of claims we allow is 4 in a 12 month period.
+No. The maximum number of claims we allow is 4 in 12 months.
 This allows for, on a 3-year policy, 4 in year one, 4 in year two, and 4 in year three.

 I have ordered an upgrade on the standard alloys.
 Will these be covered?

-If they are manufacturers standard alloys then they should be fine.
-Many models offer a basic alloy and then monetary upgrades for higher-spec alloys fitted at the factory.
+If they are manufacturers' standard alloys, then this would be fine.
+Many models offer a primary alloy and upgrades for higher-spec alloys fitted at the factory.
 Our Alloy Wheel cover can accommodate this.

 I am considering buying 'aftermarket' alloys.
 Can these be covered?

-Some manufacturers require a special tool to remove the vehicle.
-This may involve the wheel going back to a franchised dealer to complete this process.
-We are unable to cover a vehicle that requires this process.
+Some manufacturers require a unique tool to remove the vehicle.
+This may involve the wheel returning to a franchised dealer to complete this process.
+We are unable to cover a car that requires this process.

 I live on the main road.
 Will the mobile technician be able to complete a repair?

 Any mobile repair must be done in a safe environment.
-A mobile repairer will not be able to do this on the side of a road.
-Ideally they will need a driveway or works car park.
+A mobile repairer cannot do this on the side of a road.
+Ideally, they will need a driveway or works car park.
 They may also need access to a power source.

-Do I have to take other products from Total Loss Gap in order to buy Alloy Wheel protection?
+Do I have to take other products from Total Loss Gap to buy Alloy Wheel protection?

-No. Some providers do require you to buy Gap Insurance from them to qualify to buy Alloy Wheel Insurance.
+No. Some providers require you to buy Gap Insurance to qualify for Alloy Wheel Insurance.
 We do not.
-Total Loss Gap does offer a range of products and you can buy them all individually.
-These would be
+Total Loss Gap does offer a range of products, and you can buy them all individually.

 How much does it cost to repair an alloy wheel?

-Costs can vary depending on the type of repair (mobile or unit repair), size of the wheel, and whether they are standard or diamond-cut wheels.
-We would expect a typical standard wheel repair to be starting at £60.
-If the alloy is a diamond cut alloy then prices can start at around £80.
+Costs can vary depending on the type of repair (mobile or unit repair), the wheel size, and whether they are standard or diamond-cut wheels.
+We expect a typical standard wheel repair to start at £110 & VAT to £200 & VAT.

 Are alloy wheel sizes covered with a Total Loss Gap Alloy Wheel policy?

-Is the price I get for an alloy wheel quote a one-off premium for the full term or an annual premium charge?
+Is the price I get for an alloy wheel quote a one-off premium for the entire term or an annual premium charge?

-The price you are quoted is for the full term you have in the quote.
-For example, if you are quoted £170 for 3 years then that covers you for the full 3-year term.
+The price you are quoted is for the entire term you have in the quote.
+For example, if you are quoted £199 for three years, that covers the full 3-year term.

 Can I transfer the policy to a new owner of the vehicle?

-If you sell the vehicle privately then the policy can be transferred to the new owner.
+If you sell the vehicle privately, the policy can be transferred to the new owner.
 An administration fee of £35 is payable to do so.
 A nice little added extra to help you sell the vehicle!

-Can I buy Alloy Wheel Insurance if I bought the vehicle privately?
+Can I buy Alloy Wheel Insurance if I buy the vehicle privately?

 How am I protected if something goes wrong?

-If you are unhappy in any way with your policy or claim then we would urge you to contact us immediately.
-We have a formal claims procedure laid out in the policy terms but a quick telephone call can often resolve a situation quickly.
-You are our customer and we want to make sure things go smoothly.
+If you are unhappy with your policy or claim, we request that you contact us immediately.
+We have a formal claims procedure in the policy terms, but a quick telephone call can often resolve a situation quickly.
+You are our customer, and we want to ensure things go smoothly.

-If you have a problem with a repair that had been provided then the repairer will have guaranteed their work.
-Please call our claims team to discuss and to agree on a route of rectification.
+If you have a problem with a repair that has been provided, then the repairer will have guaranteed their work.
+Please call our claims team to discuss and agree on a rectification route.

 Am I protected if the alloy wheels are stolen?

-No, alloy wheel insurance only covers for cosmetic repair following accidental or malicious damage.
-If the alloys are stolen then that is something you would need to discuss with your motor insurer.
+No, alloy wheel insurance only covers cosmetic repair following accidental or malicious damage.
+If the alloys are stolen, then that is something you would need to discuss with your motor insurer.

-It would be impossible for a repairer tp guarantee a repair on an alloy wheel that is corroded.
-Water or chemical ingress means that, even after a repair, corrosion can break out again on the site of the repair.
-Therefore, it is important to report any damage as soon as possible after you have spotted it.
+No. It would be impossible for a repairer to guarantee a repair on a corroded alloy wheel.
+Water or chemical ingress means that, even after a repair, corrosion can break out again on the repair site.
+Therefore, you must report any damage immediately after you have spotted it.
 To confirm, our Alloy Wheel Insurance WILL NOT cover any repair where the alloy wheel is corroded or discoloured.

-This really depends on the type of damage, and how it can be repaired.
-If you make a claim then the claims team will be able to advise better once an assessment of the damage has been made.
+This depends on the type of damage and how it can be repaired.
+If you make a claim, the claims team can advise better once the damage has been assessed.